PERCUTANEOUS CORONARY INTERVENTION IN CHRONIC TOTAL OCCLUSION (CTO)

 DOI:

-CORONARY ARTERY DISEASE, COMPLICATIONS, CORONARY OCCLUSION, PERCUTANEOUS CORONARY INTERVENTION
+CORONARY ARTERY DISEASE, COMPLICATIONS, CORONARY OCCLUSION, PERCUTANEOUS CORONARY INTERVENTIONAbstract

 High-risk percutaneous coronary intervention (CHIP-PCI) refers to targeted percutaneous revascularization for patients with extensive coronary artery disease (CAD).
 It requires a skill set, personnel, equipment and logistical support beyond fabrication for conventional PCI.
 PCI in chronic total occlusion (CTO) is an expanding field of interventional cardiology.
 Despite this, an ICP-CTO corresponds to only 10% of the total number of procedures.
 The guidelines recommend that current CTO PCI should be considered for reduction of blood in the corresponding myocardial territory and/or for reduction of angina.
 In this paper, we describe a case of a CHIP-PCI in a symptomatic coronary artery disease patient with the protective device in case of comorbidities and high PC at surgical risk.